PsychNeuro/ed1/book/chapter-11.md

 Putting all of this together, the attractor state typically corresponds to a **vicious cycle** of negative affect (fear and depression) that short-circuits the motivational and cognitive control systems in the prefrontal cortex and basal ganglia, which in turn leads to more negative affect due to a reduced level of self-esteem, perceived self-efficacy, and general feelings of loss of control and motivation to function.
 The essential role of self-control and self-efficacy in the human motivational system was discussed in Chapters 9 and 5 --- from this basis, it should be clear that dysfunction in these core systems can really bring the whole self-model down.

 This framework also helps us understand how and why therapy can help: the most effective therapies directly target these core systems of self-control and self-efficacy, and by essentially "rebooting" these systems, they help break the vicious cycle and propel people back out of this bad attractor state, and into a more positive **virtuous cycle** where feelings of self-efficacy give rise to motivated thoughts and behaviors that result in sustained and enhanced feelings of self-efficacy.
 Consistent with this understanding, **behavioral activation** is the most effective element of the most effective form of therapy for treating depression [@DimidjianMartellHerman-DunnEtAl14], and these issues of perceived self-control and self-efficacy are reliable precursors for depressive episodes [@IacovielloAlloyAbramsonEtAl10].

+The social relationship established between the therapist and the client, known as the **theraputic alliance** is also recognized as a critical contributor to the success of therapy.
+This taps into the power of social forces in shaping our behavior, and provides an interesting model for how one person really can help another, slipping through all of the various defense mechanisms that normally confound such things.
+Meanwhile, the negative side of the social forces is evident in many of the disorders, which involve an important component of social withdrawal and isolation, which are a major contributor to the vicious cycle and amplify the severity of any disorder.
+Thus, the social bond of therapy breaks that vicious cycle too.

 Although the close proximity of the *self* and mental disorders can be a source of stigma, it is also critical to appreciate that *we have someone on the inside* who can tell us some important things about what is going on in the maelstrom of this complex system.
 That special someone can actually do things to *fix the system from the inside out.*  This is the core premise of therapy, and the undeniable efficacy of modern, empirically-supported theraputic techniques clearly indicates that we do in fact have some (albeit imperfect) ability to fix ourselves from the inside.